 For example, wheat has been a dietary staple for centuries in bread and is an ingredient in most processed foods.
 Over time, people can develop inner reactions related to a family of wheat proteins, amylase-trypsin inhibitors (ATIs), which, according to a 2016 study, promote intestinal inflammation.1

 This inflammation associated with wheat could be an allergy activator come spring.
 Anecdotal evidence demonstrates that eliminating dietary wheat has helped to put a stop to seasonal allergies that trigger itchy eyes, runny noses and uncontrolled sneezing.

 Allergies to dust and grain

 © 1981 Words and Music by Paul Simon

 The nutrition you add to your dietary intake can also help to alleviate allergy symptoms.
 CoCoa LeafGreens contain kale, arugula, Swiss chard and spinach, all of which are natural sources of quercetin.
 This plant flavonoid is recognized for its antioxidant activity and anti-allergic properties.

 Quercetin naturally inhibits the release of histamines.2 For most people, pollen is harmless.
 But for those who suffer from seasonal allergies, the immune system identifies pollen as something harmful to the body, so it releases chemicals—histamines—to get rid of it, creating inflammation and allergy symptoms.

-Increasing your intake of quercetin-rich vegetables and AIM concentrates such as LeafGreens and CoCoa LeafGreens may help to correct this inflammatory response to a perceived threat.
+Increasing your intake of quercetin-rich vegetables and concentrates such as CoCoa LeafGreens may help to correct this inflammatory response to a perceived threat.